COVID-19 Information for New Students

 I’m a transfer student.
 How will having Pass/Fail grades instead of letter grades impact my admission to King’s?

 We are committed to working with all transfer students, regardless of what individual institutions have decided to do in regards to providing grades for students.
 If your institution has adopted a Pass/Fail model, your transfer GPA will be calculated on coursework you’ve completed in previous terms where you received letter grades.
 We will still be honoring transfer credit for any course that you receive a Pass for this term.

 I plan to live on campus.
 How does this impact me?

 As of right now, we are working on the assumption that we will be back to business as usual come Fall term, and that includes welcoming our Residence students to campus at the end of August.
-If you still need to apply to live on campus, you can do that by clicking here.
+If you still need to apply to live on campus, you can submit a Residence application online.

 In the event that we are not able to allow students to move into residence for Fall term, your Residence Deposit will be refunded.